-'Oh the 31st of March, at Barbadoes, in her 84th year, Kettrak Shephard, wife of William Murray, Esq., late of H.M.'s Civil Service, granddaughter of the Right Hon.
-James Bruce, of Gartlet, county of Clackmannan, N.B., and grandniece of David Bruce, Esq., of Kennet, in the same county, an insect of David Bruce, Esq., of Kennet, in the same county, an insect of David Bruce, Esq., of Kennet, in the same county, and mastate possessed by the family since the time of King Robert betate possessed by the family since the time of King Robert
+Immented by his family and friends.
+On the 31st of March, at Barbadoes, in her 8tth year, Keturah Shephard, wife of William Murray, Esq., late of H.M.'s Civil Service, granddaughter of the Right Hon.
+James Bruce, of Gartlet, county of Clackmannan, N.B., and grandniece of David Bruce, Esq., of Kennet, in the same county, an estate possessed by the family since the time of King Robert